 - i.
 Sub-Assurances: - a.
-Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable
+Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.

 For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.